FuzionSNZ/GVSU-CIS641-GameSmiths/README.md

 * Play
   * Enter your desired name in given prompt
   * Click the lobby you wish to join
-   * If all(2), players are in the lobby, press "R" to ready up
+  * If all(2), players are in the lobby, press "R" to ready up, and all players will be transported to the main game.
 * Settings
   * Controls - adjust master and music volume
 * Quit